Aanchal0208/E-commerce-Website/README.md

 2.Product Details: Manage images, descriptions, and pricing of products.

+3.Order Tracking: Admin monitors the order statuses and can mark them as delivered.

+4..Platform Management: Admin can oversee all activities on the platform.

 >>Customer Role:
 1.Product Browsing: Customers can view all available products.

 2.Cart Functionality: Add products to a cart for later purchase.

 3.Order Placement: Customers can purchase products and track their orders.

->>Admin Role:
-1.Platform Management: Admin can oversee all activities on the platform.

-2.Order Tracking: Admin monitors the order statuses and can mark them as delivered.

 Order Flow:
 1.Processing: When a customer places an order, it enters a processing state.